VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 To avoid that, we to make our tokens in a way where they cannot be faked, guessed or tampered.
 There are many ways of doing that, in this tutorial, we will JWT, a widely used standard in the industry to secure issued tokens.
-This tutoriall will not go much in deep on how JWT tokens work under the hood, so to get a better understanding of how they work, be sure to check their official [documentation](https://jwt.io/).
+This tutorial will not go much in deep on how JWT tokens work under the hood, so to get a better understanding of how they work, be sure to check their official [documentation](https://jwt.io/).